-The approach at the Injury Center of the Glades to neck pain is to locate its underlying cause.
+At the Injury Center of the Glades, our approach to treating neck pain is to locate its underlying cause.
 This begins with a complete case history and thorough examination.
 Special attention is given to the structure and function of the spine, and its effect on the nervous system.
 While a massage feels good, most causes of neck pain involve more than just muscles.
 Is the proper spinal curve present?
 Is the nerve opening between each pair of spinal bones free and clear?
 Is the head balanced?
-Is the shoulder level?
-These and other considerations are used to create a plan of specific chiropractic adjustments to help improve the motion and position of spinal vertebrae.
-With improved structure and function, neck pain often diminishes or totally disappears, without addictive drugs or harmful side effects.
+Are the shoulders level?
+Imaging, such as x-ray or MRI may be used to make a definitive diagnosis of the cause of your neck pain.